 |

+Winter in Northeast Ohio is unpredictable, but your facility’s cleanliness, safety, and appearance shouldn’t be.
+At MCS Building Solutions, we help schools, offices, and commercial facilities stay ahead of winter weather with proactive cleaning and floor care strategies designed to protect your building all season long.
+Because when the snow melts, your facility should still look its best.
 As we move deeper into flu season, health officials are tracking a new variation of influenza A that’s becoming more common this winter.
 While the science behind flu strains can get complicated, the takeaway for facility managers, business owners, and property teams is simple: this flu season may be tougher than usual, and proactive cleaning matters more than ever.
 At MCS Building Solutions, we work with facilities every day to help reduce the spread of illness, protect occupants, and keep operations running smoothly — especially during peak cold and flu season.
 Why This Flu Season Deserves Extra Attention Health experts are warning that certain strains of influenza A are often linked to more severe symptoms, particularly among older adults and vulnerable populations.
 Flu symptoms can appear suddenly and range from mild to severe, including fever, cough, congestion, body aches, headaches, and extreme fatigue.
 In workplaces, schools, medical offices, manufacturing facilities, and shared buildings, these symptoms don’t just affect individual health — they impact:

 How Flu Spreads in Facilities The flu virus commonly spreads through respiratory droplets and by touching contaminated surfaces.
 In facilities, high-touch areas are often the biggest contributors to transmission, including: